Python-Test-Engineer/evaluating-ai-agents/docs/case_study/case_study3.md

 TOOL 4:
 - For a given temperature in F, gives a lable of COLD, MILD, WARM or HOT.

-Tools 3 and 4 are sequential in answering the question 'What is 12C in Fahrenheit and give me the label/description of that temperature'
+Tools 3 and 4 are sequential in answering the question 'What is 12C in Fahrenheit and give me the label/description of that temperature'.

-SEQUENTIAL/DEPENDENT tool calls.

 Of course, this could be just one tool but this is a demo of sequential tool calling and checking correct tools and arguments are used as well as giving the correct outputs.